Mesothelioma Surgery

 Dr. Robert Cameron is a staunch supporter of P/D. Like the EPP, P/D became effective once doctors learned the right combinations of other drugs to use with the surgery.
 Dr. Cameron even uses novel medications to treat his surgical patients.

-Doctors in the P/D camp don’t just say it’s possible to remove most of the cancer with P/D. They say EPP doctors aren’t trying too hard.
+Doctors in the P/D camp don’t just say it’s possible to remove most of the cancer with P/D. They argue that EPP doctors are trying too hard.

 “Taking out a lung does harm and there is absolutely no benefit to the patient.”